MoOx/pjax/README.md

 <img align="right" src="https://dl.dropboxusercontent.com/u/14108185/memes/mind-blow.gif">

-> When Ajax navigation meets Push State
+> Easily enable fast Ajax navigation on any website (using pushState +  xhr)

 Pjax is ~~a jQuery plugin~~ **a standalone JavaScript module** that uses ajax (XmlHttpRequest) and